AFOP/python/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [Your Email Address].
+If you have any questions or suggestions, feel free to contact me at [4592@holbertonstudents.com].

 Happy coding!